Release procedure for HPX

 Update the minimum required versions if necessary (compilers, dependencies, etc.) in

-Verify that the jenkins setup for the release branch on rostam is running and does not display any errors.
+Verify that the Jenkins setups for the release branch on Rostam and Piz Daint are running and do not display any errors.

 Repeat the following steps until satisfied with the release.

 Nis the current iteration of this step.
 Start with

 Create a pre-release on GitHub using the script